CodeCoR: An LLM-Based Self-Reflective Multi-Agent Framework for Code Generation

-Recently, researchers proposed multi-agent frameworks to guide LLMs with different prompts to analyze programming tasks, generate code, and repair bugs in a sequential workflow.
-Huang et al.'s \citep{huang2023codecot} CodeCoT and Islam et al.'s \citep{islam2024mapcodermultiagentcodegeneration} MapCoder are two representative models.
+Recently, researchers proposed multi-agent frameworks that guide LLMs through sequential steps to analyze programming tasks, generate code, and repair bugs.
+This sequential workflow is widely adopted in code generation, including ReAct \citep{yao2023reactsynergizingreasoningacting}, Reflexion \citep{shinn2024reflexion}, Self-Edit \citep{zhang2023self}, Self-Planning \citep{jiang2023self}, CodeChain \citep{le2023codechain} and so on.
+In the domain of code generation, CodeCoT \citep{huang2023codecot} and MapCoder \citep{islam2024mapcodermultiagentcodegeneration} are two representative multi-agent frameworks.
 CodeCoT \citep{huang2023codecot} involves three agents for task understanding, test case generation, and code generation.
-The generated code is required to pass the generated test cases, otherwise the agent will generate new code.
+The generated code is required to pass the generated test cases; otherwise, the agent will generate new code.
 Meanwhile, MapCoder \citep{islam2024mapcodermultiagentcodegeneration} is a state-of-the-art multi-agent framework that generates similar step-by-step solution descriptions for a given programming task, then generates the corresponding code, and finally repairs bugs with the test cases provided in testing data.
-However, we observed that the performance of existing multi-agent frameworks is not robust, as the performance of each agent can significantly affect the quality of the final output.
-As illustrated by Figure \ref{fig:code_misalignment}, in a sequential workflow, once the prompt agent misunderstands the intent of task description, the misunderstanding will be propagated to the follow-up coding agent and test agent.
-The error is amplified and the generation effort is wasted.
+These works demonstrate the effectiveness of sequential multi-agent frameworks in code generation.